watertap-org/watertap/docs/technical_reference/unit_models/coag_floc_model.rst

 In this implementation of the model, the user MUST provide a measured final Turbidity (in NTU) made during a Jar Test for the given water source.
 This measurement is then used to estimate how much TSS would be removed during the Coagulation-Flocculation process.
-User's may also provide the specific chemical composition of additives used to achieve this final Turbidity, and can provide information on the level of salts in those additives.
+Users may also provide the specific chemical composition of additives used to achieve this final Turbidity, and can provide information on the level of salts in those additives.
 This information can be used to estimate an increase in total dissolved salts (TDS) that may occur due to the addition of those chemicals.

 This model also includes relationships for power usage in the rapid mixing and flocculation basins.
-User's will need to provide information for power usage such as retention times of each basin, mixing paddle sizes, number of mixers, etc.
+Users will need to provide information for power usage such as retention times of each basin, mixing paddle sizes, number of mixers, etc.

 The main assumptions of the implemented model are as follows: